THE DENDRO LAB

 Carey Russell, founder and senior guide

-In a nutshell: I have a boundless love for trees and science communication.
-I have a MS in forestry, am a Certified Interpretive Guide (NAI), master naturalist, licensed outdoor guide in New York State, and a member of the International Dendrology Society and the North American Association for Environmental Education.
+In a nutshell: I have a boundless enthusiasm for trees and science communication.
+I have a MS in forestry, am a Certified Interpretive Guide (NAI), master naturalist, licensed outdoor guide in New York State, and a member of the International Dendrology Society.
 My greatest pleasure comes from helping others rediscover nature in their daily lives.

 My day job: I'm a photographer and filmmaker.
 Projects have taken me to India, Mongolia, Myanmar, Guatemala, and Antarctica.
 I recently published a book about the summer camps I attended in my youth.
 Please visit my creative projects site at careyrussell.com.